lyncisdev/voco/INSTALL.md

 tools/extras/install_openblas.sh
 ```

-Openblas installed sucessfully.
 Now compile Kaldi:
+This step takes a long time.
 The ```-j 2``` command sets the number of CPU's to be used for the make command.

 ```bash
 cd $KALDI_ROOT/src